qintarra/C-Sharp/Tasks/Exceptions_task/README.md

 Matrices can be cloned and compared with one another (content encapsulated in a matrix array is used for comparison).

-The task has two levels of complexity: low and advanced.
+The task has two levels of complexity: Low and Advanced.

-### The low level requires implementation of the following functionality:
+### The Low level requires implementation of the following functionality:

 In **Matrix** it requires the implementation of the following functionality:
 - Creating an empty matrix with a predetermined number of rows and columns (all values in the matrix equal 0).